particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ### Release process

-When releasing firmware your fleet, it's helpful to first understand Particle's recommended release flow.
+When releasing firmware to your fleet, it's helpful to first understand Particle's recommended release flow.
 This flow has been designed to minimize risk when deploying new firmware to devices:

 - For initial testing, you might deploy to only one device.
 This might be the device sitting on your desk, for easy access to the debugging USB serial port, for example.